Part of the Advance America chain · locations

 • Same-day in-store funding; online approvals before 10:30 AM ET funded same banking day

-• No hard credit pull required — accessible to borrowers with poor or no credit history
+• no-hard-pull claim to verify required — accessible to borrowers with poor or no credit history

 • Worry-Free Advance policy waives fees if borrower loses their job while the loan is active